ESB Financing Strategy

 ESB Credit Ratings

-It is ESB’s goal to maintain financial ratios that support a minimum BBB+ rating to sustain our financial flexibility and ensure access to a broad investor base for financing purposes.
-We are in continuous contact with the three agencies which rate us (Moody’s, Standard & Poor’s and Fitch) to ensure they are aware of our ongoing operating performance and all material issues affecting the company.
+It is ESB’s goal to maintain financial ratios that support a minimum BBB+ stand-alone rating to sustain our financial flexibility and ensure access to a broad investor base for financing purposes.
+We are in continuous contact with the agencies which rate us (Moody’s and Standard & Poor’s) to ensure they are aware of our ongoing operating performance and all material issues affecting the company.

 For further information on our credit ratings, click here.